Skip to main content

 Introduction to ARIA

 WAI-ARIA is the W3C Web Accessibility Initiative (WAI)'s specification for creating "Accessible Rich Internet Applications."
-Rich Internet Applications take the web to the next level -- going beyond the links, inputs, dropdowns, and buttons available in standard HTML and adding menus, grids, tab panels, tree views, and more.
-And ARIA lays out how to ensure that these interfaces are accessible to people with disabilities, whether they simply need to use keyboard commands, or rely on sophisticated screen readers, speech recognition systems, or other assistive technologies.
+Rich Internet Applications take the web to the next level -- going beyond the standard links, inputs, dropdowns, and buttons available in HTML and adding menus, grids, tab panels, tree views, and more.
+ARIA lays out how to ensure that these interfaces are accessible to people with disabilities, whether they just need to use keyboard commands or rely on sophisticated screen readers, speech recognition systems, or other assistive technologies.

 The Rules of ARIA